civilx64/FlexedAgain/README.md

 The best way to install is over [pelican-themes](https://github.com/getpelican/pelican-themes).

-The alternative way is to clone this repository.
-The `master` branch is stable and is safe to checkout, but I would recommend you to checkout a tag branch.

 ## Documentation

 The documentation covers most of the settings available and how to use this theme.